Acute Compartment Syndrome

 Structure and Function

 Muscles in the extremities are enveloped by a band of strong connective tissue known as fascia.
 The space surrounded by a given fascial covering is known as a compartment.

 The lower leg, the region most commonly involved in compartment syndrome, has four anatomical compartments: the anterior, lateral, deep posterior, and superficial posterior compartments (Figures 1 and 2).

-The anterior compartment contains muscles primarily dorsiflex (extend) the ankle and the toes: the tibialis anterior, extensor hallucis longus, and extensor digitorum longus.
-In this compartment lie the deep peroneal nerve and the anterior tibial artery and vein.
+The anterior compartment contains the muscles that primarily dorsiflex (extend) the ankle and the toes: the tibialis anterior, extensor hallucis longus, and extensor digitorum longus.
+Also in this compartment are the deep peroneal nerve and the anterior tibial artery and vein.